microsoft/coe-starter-kit/coe-cli/docs/aa4am/development-environments.md

 ### Admin Maker Setup

 As Azure DevOps Administrator you will need to register each advanced maker environment.
-The following command will add the required service connection to development environment and setup security for the user
+The following command will add the required service connection to the development environment and setup security for the user

 ```bash
 coe aa4am maker add \